|Site Map | Bulletin Home | Temple University|

 Criminal Justice Training Programs, a division of the Department of Criminal Justice, has conducted training for a variety of criminal justice agencies and occupations since 1968.
-Each year, more than 4,000 criminal justice professionals attend programs offered by CJTP, including police officers, deputy sheriffs, state constables, legislative security officers, and magisterial district court staff.
-Other activities include criminal justice continuing education programs for agencies allied to the criminal justice system, citizen, or community groups and the development of training curricula for various occupations.
+Each year, more than 4,000 criminal justice professionals attend programs offered by CJTP, including police officers, deputy sheriffs, state constables, legislative security officers, school security officers, and magisterial district court staff.
+Other activities include criminal-justice continuing-education programs for agencies allied to the criminal justice system, including public safety, citizen, and community groups.
+CJTP also is responsible for the development of training curricula for various occupations.
 Students in any major who are completing their degree programs are eligible to attend the police academy in preparation for a career in law enforcement.

 Infant Study Lab

 Kathy Hirsh-Pasek, Ph.D., Co-Director